American River Bankshares Reports First Quarter 2015 Results

 Asset Quality and Balance Sheet Review

-NPAs include nonperforming loans and leases, other real estate owned, and repossessed assets.
+Nonperforming assets (“NPAs”) include nonperforming loans, leases, and other assets and other real estate owned.
 Nonperforming loans includes all such loans and leases that are either placed on nonaccrual status or are 90 days past due as to principal or interest but still accrue interest because such loans are well-secured and in the process of collection.
-NPAs declined to $13.8 million at March 31, 2013 from $17.7 million at year end 2012 and from $21.5 million at March 31, 2012.
-The NPAs to total assets ratio stood at 2.34% at the end of March of this year, down from 2.97% three months earlier and 3.64% one year ago.
+NPAs declined to $6.3 million at March 31, 2015 from $9.4 million at March 31, 2014 and from $7.2 million at December 31, 2014.
+The NPAs to total assets ratio stood at 1.04% at the end of March 2015, down from 1.55% one year ago and 1.16% three months earlier.

-Loans measured for impairment decreased to $24.5 million at the end of March 2013, compared to $26.6 million at December 31, 2012, and $28.9 million a year ago.
-Much of this decrease relates to resolution of these loans though pay off or sale of loan or though transfer to OREO.
-The provision for loan and lease losses for the first quarter of 2013 was $100,000 compared to a $580,000 provision for the first quarter of 2012.
-The Company had net recoveries of $22,000 in the first quarter of 2013 compared to charge-offs of $1.3 million in the first quarter of 2012.
+Loans measured for impairment were $25.0 million at the end of March 2015, compared to $25.1 million at December 31, 2014, and $26.4 million a year ago.
+Specific reserves of $1,582,000 were held on the impaired loans as of March 31, 2015, compared to $1,603,000 at December 31, 2014 and $1,638,000 at March 31, 2014.
+There was no provision for loan and lease losses for the first quarter of 2015 and the first quarter of 2014.
+The Company had net recoveries of $7,000 in the first quarter of 2015 compared to net recoveries of $27,000 in the first quarter of 2014.
 The Company maintains the allowance for loan and lease losses at a level believed to be adequate for known and inherent risks in the portfolio.
 The methodology incorporates a variety of risk considerations, both quantitative and qualitative, in establishing an allowance for loan and lease losses that management believes is appropriate at each reporting date.

 Net Interest Income